mar19999/odin-recipes/README.md

 ## Instructions

-For more details about the assignment, check out the official [The Odin Project Recipe Assignment](https://www.theodinproject.com/lessons/foundations-recipes).
+For more details about the assignment, check out the official [The Odin Project: Recipe](https://www.theodinproject.com/lessons/foundations-recipes).

 ## Technologies
  * **HTML**